 The training aims to equip the sector with the skills and confidence to deliver best practice smoking cessation brief advice to patients.

 You must complete the Smoking Cessation Brief Advice Essentials learning module before being able to complete the eye health extended learning module.
 It takes approximately one hour to complete both modules.
-The training has been accredited with the Australian Orthoptic Board and the Optometry Board of Australia for one CPD point.
+The training has been accredited with the Australian Orthoptic Board and Optometry Australia for one CPD point.

 Duration: Approximately 1 hour.